 It’s a mistake to assume that the only reason that Uber takes business away from traditional taxis is on account of lower rates.
 Would consumers move to taxis if they suddenly became cheaper than Uber?
 How much lower do you think they would have to go to cause a switch?
 Uber has managed to dig into almost every user gripe ever against a taxi and create an elegant solution for it.
 While it may be true that an app does not a business make, the converse is also true – even if a business manages to replicate an app exactly, does not mean that it will meet the same success.
 And it would be a mistake to think that Uber is what Uber is because of its app.
 The app is just a convenient means to get the user’s job done.

 Uber’s drivers may get effectively paid only $10 per hour after all relevant costs are deducted, they may make more money if they worked at a McDonalds.
-I’ve taken hundreds if not thousands of Uber rides to date, and I’ve never come across a driver who had something negative to say about Uber.
+I’ve taken hundreds of Uber rides to date, and I’ve never come across a driver who had something negative to say about Uber.
 If that is not an incredible feat for a company to achieve, I don’t know what is.
 It is nothing short of miraculous.
 Each one of them had a different reason to start driving, but not a single one complained.
 The flexibility it gave them was cherished.
 No one planned on being a driver forever, it was not their first choice of profession, but it was their gig that gave them hope.
 Hope that one day they would be able to do something different.
 They were able to survive, they were able to choose, and they were able to support their families.
 Maybe the hope is unwarranted, maybe they are being exploited.
 But this goodwill cannot be discounted, this goodwill cannot be written off, and most certainly this goodwill is difficult to replicate.

 Maybe Uber’s business model is not sustainable.
 Maybe it is headed for a crash.
 But what Uber has managed to create is a set of expectations that will be very difficult to match, and make no mistake, any service that wishes to take it’s place, will not only have to match those expectations, but also to exceed them – by a lot.
 There is no going back.
 And the taxi companies know that, they feel it in their gut.
 They are paralyzed by the sheer monumental scale of the task.
 And hence they prefer not to do anything about it.
 This story has been repeated ad nauseam.
 The dominant player in a market is blindsided by an upstart with the ideas, the means, and the willingness to follow them through.
 In this case it was an upstart with exceptional means – 26 billion dollars worth and quite ruthless.
 It is known that Uber’s business practices have not always been kosher.
 I don’t condone that.
 But why not at least give it a try and fight back?
 Why not at least attempt to change?
 Why not try to think of why users are switching and try to do something about it?